What is Osteoporosis?

 Diagnosis

-First of all, a clinic history detailed information about the patient and their family history.
+First of all, a medical record detailed examination of the patient and their family history.
 Then, a complete physical examination.

 Subsequently, we proceed to take blood and urine samples for further analysis.
-Furthermore, they are carried out spine x-rays to evaluate possible deformity or curvature.
-However, the test par excellence to diagnose the density and condition of the affected bone is the densitometry.
+In addition, spine x-rays to assess possible deformity or curvature.
+However, the test par excellence for diagnosing the density and condition of the affected bone is the densitometry.

-It is important that you be aware of some modifiable risk factors that may contribute to the development of this disease:
+It's important to be aware of some modifiable risk factors that may contribute to the development of this disease:

-- Eat well; Restrict the consumption of salt, caffeine and excess proteins, these favor the elimination of calcium through the urine.
+- Eat well; limit your intake of salt, caffeine, and excess protein; these promote the elimination of calcium through urine.

-- Consume milk and its dairy derivatives, these foods reduce intestinal transit; which allows better absorption of calcium.
+- Consume milk and dairy products.
+These foods reduce intestinal transit, allowing for better calcium absorption.

-- Have a low body weight, a body mass index less than 20kg/cm
+- Having a low body weight, a body mass index less than 20 kg/cm

-- A sedentary lifestyle and immobility promote accelerated loss of bone mass.
+- Sedentary lifestyle and immobility promote accelerated loss of bone mass.

-- Excessive alcohol consumption and smoking; These substances alter the absorption of nutrients such as calcium and vitamin D and affect bone cells.
+- Excessive alcohol consumption and smoking; these substances impair the absorption of nutrients such as calcium and vitamin D and affect bone cells.

-- Low sun exposure, this situation decreases the cutaneous synthesis of vitamin D.
+- Low exposure to the sun, this situation decreases the cutaneous synthesis of vitamin D.

-- Increase your intake of fruits and vegetables; since they have an alkaline effect that improves calcium balance and inhibits the elimination of bone tissue.
+- Increase your intake of fruits and vegetables, as they have an alkaline effect that improves calcium balance and inhibits bone loss.

-- Check the calcium consumption in your diet; recommends daily consumption of 1000 mg of calcium for men and women between 50 and 70 years of age and 1200 mg per day for those over 71 years of age.
+- Check your calcium intake; the National Institute of Calcium and Calcium Research recommends 1,000 mg of calcium per day for men and women between the ages of 50 and 70, and 1,200 mg per day for those over 71.

-- Exercise regularly, focusing on lifting weights and strengthening muscles; This will help you improve your agility, strength, posture, balance and reduce the risk of falls.
+- Exercise regularly, focusing on weight lifting and muscle strengthening; this will help you improve your agility, strength, posture, and balance, and reduce your risk of falls.

-- Be aware of the possibility of a fall, examine the safety of your home; avoid medications that depress the nervous system; Be careful with blood pressure medications and visit an optometrist to evaluate your vision.
+- Be aware of the possibility of a fall; consider the safety of your home; avoid medications that depress the nervous system; be cautious with blood pressure medications; and visit an optometrist to have your vision evaluated.